CJEROM/bible-insight-server/services/ingestor/README.md

 And even further have AI further analyse the image and any differences, or whats probably easier, is for playwright to do all the the site checks while you are there.

+Can also replicate this behaviour for audio translations, to grab the audio files that aren't as convenient to download in bulk with a zip like I can with text based translations